theaarushgupta/hyde/README.md

 ### License
 This code is licensed under the GNU AGPLv3 license and any later versions.
 Please contact Aarush Gupta for any doubts concerning the license.

+### Additional Copyright Notice
+The design, styles, html, and text all belong to Aarush Gupta under another copyright.
+See [this repository](https://github.com/theaarushgupta/theaarushgupta.github.io) for more information regarding that.